-Wash as needed, a good way to tell when it's time to clean your wig or hairpiece is simply by the odor.
-You can wash and condition when you feel your hair is looking dull and isn't soft.
-Always use products designed for synthetic wigs.
+Wash as needed.
+A good way to tell when it's time to clean your wig or hairpiece is simply by the odor.
+You can wash and condition when you feel your hair is looking dull and doesn't feel soft.
+Always use products formulated for synthetic wigs.
 They are gentle, and don't contain a lot of the harsh chemicals or additives included in regular hair care products.

 - Fill your sink basin with cool water.

-- Gently swish the wig or piece in the water for about 30 seconds to a minute until saturated.
-Gently scrub the front of the wig cap, where it meets the forehead until clean.
+- Gently swish the wig or piece in the water for about 30-60 seconds until saturated.
+Gently scrub the inside front of the wig cap, where it rests on the forehead until clean.

-- Leave the wig soak in the basin for about 15 minutes
+- Let the wig soak in the basin for about 5-15 minutes.

 - Empty the basin of water and rinse the wig or piece in cool water.

 - Follow the same 5 steps as above for conditioning or if using spray conditioner, go to step 7

 - Gently squeeze out excess water.
 Do not rub or twist.

 - Spread the wig out on a thirsty towel and blot.
 You can leave it on the towel in a ventilated area to dry overnight.
 You should spray on a little leave-on wig conditioner when you start the drying process.